dassein/starter-academic/content/course/ECE_digital_signal_proc_I/DTFT_DFT.md

 \sum_n \delta(t'-n) &= \sum_k e^{j2\pi k t'}
 \end{aligned}
 $$
-Here we have:

-The Fourier transform of a rectangular pulse is the sinc function
+Here we notice: the Fourier transform (FT) of a rectangular pulse is the sinc function

-The discrete Fourier transform of a rectangular signal after pulse discrete sampling is the Dirichlet function
+The Fourier transform (DFT) of a rectangular signal after pulse discrete sampling is the Dirichlet function
 $$
 \begin{aligned}
 \sum_{k=-A}^{A}e^{j2\pi kt'} &= 1+ 2 \sum_{k=1}^A \cos(2\pi t' k)\\